SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL Systems SRY-C2xx.md

 ### Modules

-The **Modules Settings** table and **Module Readings** tableare displayed on this page.
+The **Modules Settings** table and **Module Readings** table are displayed on this page.
 These show status information for the chassis modules and allow chassis module configuration.

 At the end of the table, you can **enable or disable the generated DVE** for each module.
 If a DVE no longer has valid data because it has been removed, you can use the **Remove** button to delete the DVE.